Sumit-Jadhav-19/Advanced-LINQ-Queries/README.md

     })
     .OrderByDescending(x => x.AvgSalary)
     .FirstOrDefault();
-### List all employees along with their department name.
+### 34.List all employees along with their department name.
 If department is not assigned, show 'No Department'.
     var res = employees.GroupJoin(departments,
     e => e.DepartmentId,
     d => d.Id,